Planning a trip to Norway? Then you’ve come to the right place to find out what you need to know before you go to Norway.

 If you’re hiking, bring ziplock bags for any cameras and phones and also a raincover for your backpack.

-I also recommend a spare of socks when you’re hiking in Norway.
+I also recommend you bring a spare pair of socks with you anytime you’re hiking in Norway.